joseph-tighe/Action-Bar/src/pipelines/pipelines.md

 # Pipelines

 > Note: Pipelines are still in development.
->
-> A GUI for pipelines is being worked on, and may make this documentation irrelevant.
+A GUI is being worked on.

 Pipelines are a way to call multiple extensions together.